-Kellie Nelson graduated from the University of Colorado with Bachelor’s degrees in Psychology and Sociology.
+Kellie Manders graduated from the University of Colorado with Bachelor’s degrees in Psychology and Sociology.
 After a medical mission trip to Nepal, she also gained a budding passion for health and medicine, and is interested in studying the intersections of psychology, health, and law while at ASU.
-She works extensively as a researcher for the Public Health Law & Policy Program, is an Associate Editor for Jurimetrics: The Journal of Law, Science & Technology, and is a leader in several other student organizations as well as a Student Ambassador.
-When there is time between her academic and student affairs, she spends time cooking, watching football, and spending time with her fiancé and puppy.
+Through the Center, she is pursing a certificate in both Health Law and Genomics and Biotechnology Law.
+She is the Executive Notes and Comments Editor for Jurimetrics: The Journal of Law, Science & Technology, a researcher for the Law & Neuroscience Research Cluster, and is a leader in several other student organizations as well as a Student Ambassador.
+When there is time between her academic and student affairs, she spends time cooking, watching football, and spending time with her husband and puppy.

 Justin Powley graduated from Colorado State University in Pueblo with a bachelor's degree in Computer Information Systems.
 As an undergraduate, he was an officer in the Association for Computing Machinery and completed his CompTIA A+ and Security+ IT Certifications.
 After graduating in 2010, Powley worked the last two years in the internal IT department at Progressive Insurance.
 His interests include intellectual property and the field of emerging technologies.
 In his free time he enjoys hiking, cliff diving, basketball and most outdoor activities.